 Once your PC restarts, Windows will install the default driver.
 After the default driver is installed, check if the problem still persists.
 If not, you might want to update your driver, but be sure not to install the same version that caused you this problem.

 According to users, The procedure entry point error can appear due to problems with your Nvidia graphics drivers.
 To fix the issue, users are suggesting to remove your driver and check if that solves the problem.

-There’s also a one more way to remove your driver.
+There’s also one more way to remove your driver.
 We showed you how to remove it from Device Manager, but this method can sometimes leave leftover files and registry entries that can still cause the problem.
 To completely remove your graphics card driver, we suggest that you use Display Driver Uninstaller.
 This is a freeware third-party tool that will automatically remove your graphics card driver and all files related to it.
 If you want to be sure that your graphics card driver is completely removed, we suggest that you use this tool.

 Users reported this problem with Nvidia drivers, but even if you don’t use Nvidia graphics, you might want to try reinstalling your drivers and see if that helps.

 6. Disable Windows Defender

-- If you have third-party antivirus tool installed, disable it.
+- If you have a third-party antivirus tool installed, disable it.

 - Disconnect your PC from the Internet.